Get the gist yet?

 1.You don’t just have to take capsules

 For some people, swallowing capsules is the stuff of nightmares and simply not an option when it comes to supporting their diet with supplements.
 Fortunately – though – capsules are not the only option.
 Effervescents - a powdered bundle of vitamin(s) that you can drop into a glass of water, watch emulsify and drink - are easily added to any meal time and a great alternative if you don’t like swallowing pills.
-Vitamin sprays are also a good a way to get the nutrients you need and come with the added benefit of being of being fast absorbing.
+Vitamin sprays are also a good a way to get the nutrients you need and come with the added benefit of being fast absorbing.
 The same goes for yoghurt drinks, fortified foods that have the added benefit of being a tasty snack, chewable vitamins and transdermal methods such as creams that are absorbed through the skin.

 2.Put them in a place you will remember them